Modern slavery statement for financial year 2018/19

 - (For international suppliers) They pay their employees any prevailing minimum wage applicable within their country of operations

 - We may terminate the contract at any time should any instances of modern slavery come to light

-We are currently organising training for all relevant management teams to ensure they understand the signs of modern slavery and ensure they are trained in all associated slavery policies.
+We train all relevant management teams to ensure they understand the signs of modern slavery and ensure they are trained in all associated slavery policies.
 The HR and Payroll department have also been trained in how to identify signs of slavery and how to follow internal policies and procedures related to slavery.
 Over the next 12 months we will organise training for our procurement/buying teams so that they understand the signs of modern slavery and what to do if they suspect that it is taking place within our supply chain.